Nationwide strike near total in Kerala; hits normal life | Business

 Nationwide strike near total in Kerala; hits normal life

 The nationwide strike, called by various trade unions in protest against the BJP-led NDA government's economic policies, was near total in the Left-ruled Kerala on Thursday with shops downing the shutters and state-owned KSRTC buses keeping away from roads.
-The normal life in the southern state affected as the 24 -hour-long agitation, called by a central committee of joint trade unions, hit all major sectors including government offices, banking and insurance.
+Normal life in the southern state was affected as the 24 -hour-long agitation, called by a central committee of joint trade unions, hit all major sectors, including government offices, banking and insurance.

 In the wake of the widespread virus infection, major trade unions kept themselves away from organising mass rallies, in which thousands of workers in the state participated.
 Instead of that, they organised protest gatherings and human chains across Kerala.